 Internships and Work Experience Overview

-You are required to complete 24-weeks of full-time structured internship experience within the construction industry to satisfy your degree.
-Internship is completed over your last summer before graduation, and is a prerequisite to your CON465 Professional Practice (capstone) course.
+CM students are required to complete a structured internship course within the construction industry to satisfy their degree.
+Internship is completed in the spring, summer, or fall term before returning to campus to complete the CON465 Professional Practice (capstone) course.
 The internship requirement can be met in one of two ways:

 Phelps Placement Office Internship Placement and Restrictions